gomi42/FocalMaster/README.md

 - the debug features works only on the first file of the list, move the problematic file to the top of the list
 - click "Scan" while holding the CTRL key on the keyboard

-FocalMaster will jump the the "Barcode View" page and display the image in gray scale.
+FocalMaster will jump to the "Barcode View" page and display the image in gray scale.
 Additionally all identified barcodes are marked with a red rectangle.
 As shown below the command "CF 29" is recognized as a barcode.
 Usually the FocalMaster is able to ignore none-program barcodes.
 But there might be cases where such barcodes are tried to read as program barcodes - which does not succeed.
 It can help to create a new image out of existing one but remove the identified none-program barcodes and try again.

 ![barcode view](Images/Debug.jpg)